Privacy Policy

 Rate limiting data.
 IP addresses are temporarily tracked in volatile server memory for the purpose of enforcing API rate limits and preventing abuse.
 This data is not persisted to any database or long-term storage and is automatically discarded when the rate limit window expires or the server process restarts.

 Payment information.
-If you subscribe to a paid plan, payment is processed entirely by Stripe.
+If you subscribe to a paid tier, payment is processed entirely by Stripe.
 We do not receive or store your full credit card number, CVV, or billing address.
-Stripe provides us with a limited set of billing details (last four digits, card brand, expiration date, and billing email) to display subscription status and manage your plan.
+Stripe provides us with a limited set of billing details (last four digits, card brand, expiration date, and billing email) to display subscription status and manage your subscription.

 2. What We Do NOT Have Access To